samuel-cros/dose_pred_v2/README.md

 * __e__, __n_epochs__ : An integer specifying the number of epochs.
 * __seed__ : An integer specifying the seed for numpy and tensorflow operations to ensure reproductibility.
 * __loss__ : A string specifying the loss to use for training (e.g mse, mae, rmse).
-* __final_activation__ : An string specifying the kind of final activation to use in the fully connected layer (e.g sigmoid, linear, tanh).
+* __final_activation__ : A string specifying the kind of final activation to use in the fully connected layer (e.g sigmoid, linear, tanh).
 * __use_hdunet__ : A flag ensuring we use the HD U-Net model variant.
 * __use_attention__ : A flag ensuring we use the Attention U-Net model variant.
 * __use_closs__ : A flag ensuring we use the consistency loss variant.